 Dean Cornwell, art sample above, was a co-founder of the school, and originally a pupil of Harvey Dunn.
 He became one of the most celebrated cover artists of the early 20th century.
 The type of illustration and painting that Stanley Kaye revered all looks back to N.C.
 Wyeth, himself a student of Howard Pyle.

-Another uncredited photo of Stanley Kay with paintings and painting gear at what looks like the doorway of an old barn, but that’s just a guess.
+Another uncredited photo of Stanley Kay with paintings and painting gear at what looks like the doorway of an old barn.
 These photos of Kaye were found by Alex Jay on Ancestry.com, but there was no information included with them.

 So, Kaye was clearly a painter, but perhaps not able to find paying work as one, and he somehow ended up at the company now known as DC Comics.
-He did some complete stories, pencils and ink, but mostly he was an inker.
-The early spot illustrations suggest he began at the company working in the bullpen, a staff production artist.
-That kind of work was usually done by staffers.
-I’ve found no evidence that he ever did any painting for the company that was printed, but I imagine co-workers knew of his painting ability.
+He did some complete stories, pencils and ink, but later he was usually an inker.
+The early spot illustrations suggest he began at the company working in the artists’ bullpen, an area of drawing boards and desks that could be used by freelancers, taking whatever assignments were available.
+That kind of small art was usually done by artists that worked in the office.
+I’ve found no evidence that he ever did any painting for the company that was printed, but I imagine co-workers and editors knew of his painting ability.

 So we come back to that painting of Superman’s head on paper signed by Stanley Kaye and dated ’42.